pavan-kaushal/blockchain-voting/README.md

  # IDE's used
- 1. remix.ethereum.org( solidity coding and smart contract deployement )
+ - remix.ethereum.org( solidity coding and smart contract deployement )

- 2.visual studio
+ - visual studio

- make sure your browser has a ethereum wallet( I prefer metmask ) and the current account is connected to the deployed network of the smart contract
+ - make sure your browser has a ethereum wallet( I prefer metmask ) and the current account is connected to the deployed network of the smart contract

- I used Ganache for development ether
+ - I used Ganache for development ether

- your browser must support web3
+ - your browser must support web3

  # go through console logs for more info about your errors